flancia-coop/kipos/README.md

 # Kipos

+> You lovin this readme? great, this is the only part of kipos that exists.
+At the moment, we have an idea.

 <img src="./etc/jp.jpg" align="left" height="150" width="auto">

 Hello, welcome to our abode.
 The idea and goal of Kipos is to aggregate your decentralized network of content together.
 For someone new in these parts, this means creating *one* source of truth, be that your Twitter feed, your markdown files, and/or your Spotify listening history — without centralizing your data.